ajakubek/python-llist/docs/index.rst

 and a singly linked :class:`SLList`.

-All data types defined in this module support efficient O(1)) insertion and removal of elements (Except removal in SLList).
+All data types defined in this module support efficient O(1)) insertion and removal of elements (except removal in SLList).
 Random access to elements using index is O(n).
-We do however cache the most recently accessed node which allows O(1) access to consecutive indexes.
+It does however cache the most recently accessed node which allows O(1) access to consecutive indexes.

 :class:`DLList` objects